Loic-LEROY/PolyMartian/Loïc's Reports/Session 08.md

 > First draft of the ladybug.
 Ultra compact and light.

 ## Next session
+- Mount the new wheels on the main robot
+- Update the grabber's design
 - Design the main robot's horyzontal rails
 - Mount them on the robot
 - Model the ladybug's chassis